shays10/jvmworkshop/AirbnbReviews/solution/Solution.md

 It creates a thread pool that creates new threads *as needed*.
 It will reuse previously constructed threads when they are available.
-Since we analyzing all of the reviews concurrently, and every analysis is quite slow (thanks to the `executeSuperComplexStuff` method, that sleeps for 3 seconds), we are exposing ourselves to using an unbounded number of threads.
+Since we analyzing all of the reviews concurrently, and every analysis is quite slow (thanks to the `executeSuperComplexStuff` method, that sleeps for 500 millis), we are exposing ourselves to using an unbounded number of threads.

 A quick solution is to just use a fixed thread pool that limits the max numbers of threads in our pool.
 ```